dreamfactorysoftware/df-admin-app/README.md

 grunt build
 ```

+The final compiled CSS will be written to `app/styles/styles.css`.

-Or you can simply run a development mode using Docker:
+You can also run a development mode using Docker:
 ```
 docker-compose up
 ```